 The process of purchasing and installing an SSL certificate is typically fairly straightforward.
-Most popular web hosting providers (such as GoDaddy, Nexcess, WP Engine, etc.) offer SSL certificates either included in their hosting packages, or available for an additional fee.
-The process may vary slightly for different hosting providers, but the general steps can be outlined as follows:
+Most popular web hosting providers (such as GoDaddy, Nexcess, WP Engine, etc.) offer SSL certificates either included in their hosting packages or available for an additional fee.
+The process, varying slightly for different hosting providers, are the general steps.
+These steps follow the outline:

 Create a CSR (Certificate Signing Request)

-A CSR file, which includes information about your server and public key, will need to be generated first before purchasing and installing an SSL.
-This can typically be done from the cPanel or equivalent server control panel settings.
+A CSR file includes information about your server and public key.
+Users will need to generate CSR files first before purchasing and installing an SSL.
+Typically, users may access the cPanel or equivalent server control panel settings to perform this function.